sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 	}
 }
 ```
-If there will be some conflicts, CLI auto-generation process will fail with error message.
+If there will be some conflicts, CLI auto-generation process will fail with an error message.

 ## Testing Requirements Design